creationix/color-control/README.md

+*Warning*, this part of the SDK is still in development while we work with our hardware in China.

 # MCU "Rainbow Test"

 This is a test of the lights on the Daplie board, to test that the MCU has been flashed correctly, and that the MCU light commands are working as intended.<br><br>